✔ Basic smart locks start at around £90

 Don’t become one of the statistics.
 Read on to find out how smart locks work, how much they cost, and which one is best-suited to the unique needs of your home.

 If you’re short on time, though, get straight to the good stuff by filling out this form.
-Simply answer a few quick questions about the home security system you’re looking for, and our qualified installers will be in touch.
+Simply answer a few quick questions about the home security system you’re looking for, and our qualified installers will be in touch with free quotes.

 What’s on this page?